-In the digital marketing world the term click-through is gold.
+In the digital marketing world, the term click-through is gold.
 More commonly it is referred to as CTR, which stands for “Click Through Rate”.
 CTR refers the percentage of people visiting a web page who access a hypertext link to a particular advertisement.
-It is calculated by taking the number of clicks an ad received, and dividing that by the number of displays.
+It is calculated by taking the number of clicks an ad received and dividing that by the number of displays.

 An ad’s CTR represents how well the ad converts a viewer into a clicker.
 Literally speaking, that’s all that it measures.
 A higher CTR represents a more persuasive ad than one that has a lower CTR.
-If we make assumptions about how the ad is being placed, it is somewhat related to the ad’s overall effectiveness at generating business.
+If we make assumptions about how the ad is being placed, it is somewhat related to the ad’s overall effectiveness in generating business.

 Why Click-Through Rates Matter:

 The open rate is a measurement of the number of people who have downloaded images within the email.
 While the amount of opens is definitely important, the click-through rate will accurately tell you how many people have interacted with your email by clicking on the links.
-With the prevalence of preview panes, and email clients that block images, the click-through rate is often seen as the more valuable measurement for email marketers.
+With the prevalence of preview panes and email clients that block images, the click-through rate is often seen as the more valuable measurement for email marketers.